Mx989/Projekt/README.md

 2.Run it in Visual Studio!

 ## How it Works
--We open the main news by clicking on it,
+- You open the main news by clicking on it,
--We move the secondary news by clicking on them,
+- You move the secondary news by clicking on them,
--You can add notes,save locally and delete them with a button -You open the weather by clicking on the date/hour -You open the Calendar by clicking on the date/hour -You go back to the main View by clicking the home button
+- You can add notes,save locally and delete them with a button
+- You open the weather by clicking on the date/hour
+- You open the Calendar by clicking on the date/hour
+- You go back to the main View by clicking the home button

 ## Built With